-Anna Young is a postdoctoral research fellow in the Department of Environmental Health at the Harvard T.H.
+Anna Young is a postdoctoral research fellow in the Department of Environmental Health and Associate Director of the Healthy Buildings program at the Harvard T.H.
 Chan School of Public Health.
 Her research focuses on healthier materials and products in buildings as a strategy to reduce our exposures to toxic chemicals.
 She recently earned her PhD in the department, where she conducted dissertation research about global exposures to chemicals in office buildings, the hormonal activities of building dust in cell assays due to chemicals, and the benefits of healthier materials interventions to reduce toxic chemical loads in buildings.
 She has sought to advance several exposure assessment methods, including the uses of cell assays on dust to assess “building health”, silicone wristbands to sample people’s chemical exposures in buildings, and portable instruments to non-destructively scan products for chemical indicators.

 Anna also holds an MS in Environmental Health from the Harvard Chan School and a BA in Computer Science and Environmental Studies from Yale University.